 Intro to Element Types

-Developed workbooks typically house a collection of elements on a single page and/or distributed across multiple pages.
+Workbooks and reports typically contain a collection of elements on a single page and/or distributed across multiple pages.

 There are three element types: data elements, UI elements, and control elements.
 Each has a unique function, and they collectively allow you to display, interact with, and provide additional context to your data.